TTLStore/ttl-ecommerce/README.md

 ## Mar 6, 2025
 ### Tasks:
 - Share SubScriptions
+- Manage Subscription

 ### What I did:
 - Share Subscription:
   - added Service Routes, allows creating, updating, and deleting services
   - Created new routes to handle sharing subscription more intuitive using Context and subRoutes
+- Manage Subscription:
+  - Added components for Subscription Mangament

 ### What left to do:
-- Manage Subscription:
+- Payment
-  - Show name and kind of subscription and member info

 ## Mar 5, 2025